Airwar over Denmark

 T/O Kimbolton.
 OP: Stettin.

-12 minutes after having dropped the bombs Pilot 1st Lt John E. Wilds Jr. left the formation with his # one engine feathered after being on fire.
+12 minutes after having dropped the bombs Pilot 1st Lt John E. Wilds Jr. left the formation with his # one engine feathered.
+A 20 mm had gone through the cone in the front of the propeller and gallons of hot oil came out looking like a fire.

 The field Wilds had selected for landing lay right in the centre of the location where the Germans half a year earlier had started building Fliegerhorst Odense.